-It all started as a digital bookstore set up at the garage of Jeff Bezos.
+It all started as a digital bookstore set up in the garage of Jeff Bezos.
 Amazon has never looked back since then.
 It is now the world’s biggest online retailer dealing in every possible thing we can think of.
-From books, music, videos and goods on marketplace, to web services, game studios, publishing houses, patents for licencing, etc. Amazon Business Model consist of all.
+From books, music, videos, and goods on marketplace, to web services, game studios, publishing houses, patents for licensing, etc. Amazon Business Model consists of all.

 Amazon Business Model

-Amazon business model is huge, it consist of following
+Amazon business model is huge, it consists of following

 Amazon Marketplace – Revenue generated through commissions and other charges from sellers.

-Amazon Gaming – Amazon also develops games through its subsidiary – Amazon Game studios.
-Amazon Digital Game Store sell thrid party games as well.
+Amazon Gaming – Amazon also develops games through its subsidiary – Amazon Game Studios.
+Amazon Digital Game Store sell third-party games as well.